949.394.1714 a.sansone@me.com

 No one finishes a Pulitzer Prize winning novel in their first writing class.

 Babies learn to walk in order to evolve and grow as a human.
 We learn to meditate for the exact same reasons.
 Both take practice.
+Again, meditation is simply one present moment experience after another.

 Yoga Sutra 1.14: